Get ready to apply to Berkeley Engineering

 - Attend the California State Summer School for Mathematics and Science (COSMOS) held on 4 UC campuses

 There are many ways to explore Berkeley Engineering.
-Below are some of the best ways to first get acquainted.
+Below are some of the best ways to get acquainted:

 - “Like” Berkeley Engineering on Facebook